CODE 19 shelters open Thursday, Friday in Erie County

 • Rural Outreach Center, 765 Olean Road, East Aurora

-Both shelters will be open during the day Thurday, overnight, and will remain open Friday as daytime centers.
+Both shelters will be open during the day Thursday, overnight, and will remain open Friday as daytime centers.

-Holy Cross, located at 412 Niagara Street in Buffalo, will also be open overnight for men from 6 p.m. to 8 a.m.
-The WNY Coalition for the Homeless reminds people that Holy Cross is a shelter for men only.
+Holy Cross, located at 412 Niagara Street in Buffalo, will also be open overnight for men only from 6 p.m.
+Thursday to 8 a.m on Friday.

+If you encounter individuals on the street or know of someone in need of a place to stay, please direct them to one of these shelters.
+In addition, the NFTA has waived all fares, so anyone in need of a ride to the shelter can take the bus for free.

 Individuals in need of shelter in southern Erie County can call (716) 240-2220 x106.
 The Rural Outreach Center has an outreach van that will be dispatched to pick up homeless individuals and bring them to the shelter.